gardener/gardener-extension-provider-aws/docs/operations/operations.md

 This behavior might change once MCM supports in-place volume updates.
 If updateStrategy _is_ set to `inPlace` and `NewWorkerPoolHash` _is_ enabled, all the fields mentioned above except of the providerConifg are used.

+If in-place-updates are enabled for a worker-pool, then updates to the fields that trigger rolling updates will be disallowed.